How to Survive Holiday Hype

-The Holidays make me cringe every November when the Christmas music comes on in shopping malls and the red Starbucks cups make their first appearance.
+The Holidays make me cringe every November when the Christmas music comes in on shopping malls and the red Starbucks cups pop out of nowhere.
 It doesn’t help that I was born three days before Christmas, meaning I have an entire week where I feel pressure to spend as much time with other people as possible, solely because that’s just “the thing to do.”
 Some years I don’t even want gifts.
 I would rather just sit at home and eat pizza while watching a movie that has absolutely nothing to do with Christmas.
 Bah Humbug!

 So, how do I survive the holidays?
 Here are a few tips that will ensure a less stressful season.

 Avoid Black Friday

 It’s 2012.
 You can buy anything online for a great deal.
 Why torture yourself by entering a store full of people, get shoved around, and fight for the last discount TV?
 People have died from this, pregnant woman have been pushed over, and I’m sure people have lost limbs at some point in time.
 This makes no sense to me.
 Why are these people still going to stores on the busiest day of the year when they can buy this stuff on the internet?
 Now that I think about it, don’t just avoid malls and shopping centers on Black Friday- avoid them through January.